GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

   focal_point: ''
 ---

 When people speak about places to live and visit, a few things come to mind almost immediately: culture, food, and __weather__.
+While I was looking to relocate to Seattle, my friends almost universally responded "it rains a lot there."
 Seattle might as well be a synonym for rain.
-While I was looking to relocate to Seattle, my friends almost universally responded "it rains a lot there."
-I have spent several years in Chicago.
+I have lived in Chicago for  several years.
 The Midwest has its grey, rainy days, so I was not deterred by these comments.
 While I won't be comparing Chicago to Seattle in this post, I will generally explore the rain patterns of Seattle to find out if the anecdotes are true.

 A few questions come to mind as it pertains to weather in Seattle: